nkdAgility/azure-devops-migration-tools/docs/configuration.md

 ### Source & Target
 Both the `Source` and `Target` entries hold the collection URL and the Team Project name that you are connecting to.
 The `Source` is where the tool will read the data to migrate.
 The `Target` is where the tool will write the data.

+For multi Language support you can add the name used in the source and target for both 'Area' and 'Iteration'.
+This allows a migration from one language version of TFS / Azure DevOps to another.

 ### ReflectedWorkItemIDFieldName